croo12/what_is_that/src/shell_core/README.md

 -   **`execute_shell_command` function:** The main entry point for executing commands.
 It dispatches to built-in implementations or external OS commands.
 -   **Built-in Commands:** Native Rust implementations of common shell commands (e.g., `ls`, `cd`, `echo`).
 -   **External Command Execution:** Logic for spawning and managing external processes when a command is not a built-in.
+-   **Autocompletion:** Provides suggestions for commands and arguments based on history and built-in commands.

 ## Built-in Commands Implemented:

 -   `ls`: Lists the contents of a directory.
 -   `cd`: Changes the current working directory.
 -   `ping`: Sends ICMP echo requests to network hosts.
+-   `open`: Opens files and directories with their default applications.

 ## Dependencies